 10. The Thing Called Love

 Why it's awesome: Ok, so The Thing Called Love was never going to when any Oscars.
 It was pretty much universally panned by critics upon release.
 But that doesn't mean it's not a delight to watch.
-The film follows aspiring singer-songwriter Miranda Presley as she moves to Music City, auditions at the famous Bluebird Cafe and works toward her big break.
-Along the way she meets and falls in love with a fellow songwriter (River Phoenix, in his final role) and befriends a southern beauty queen, Linda Lue Linden (Sandra Bullock).
-Sorry critics, we still think this movie is amazing.
+The film follows aspiring singer-songwriter, Miranda Presley, as she moves to Music City, auditions at the famous Bluebird Cafe, and works toward her big break.
+Along the way, she meets and falls in love with a fellow songwriter (River Phoenix, in his final role) and befriends a southern beauty queen, Linda Lue Linden (Sandra Bullock).
+Sorry critics, we still think this movie is fantastic.

 Country music cool points: Well, it's Willie and Kris.
 And the film's script was derived from Willie's real-life discontent with the Nashville music industry.